7 Easy Tips to Cut Sugar Intake When You're Always Craving Sweets

 4. Snack on fruit

 It can also be very helpful to snack on fruit from time to time as well.
 Fruit is Mother Nature’s candy and is very sweet as well, so it can work wonderfully to combat your sweet tooth cravings.
-Unlike processed sugary foods, fruit is loaded with vitamins, minerals, and antioxidants, making it a great choice for any meal or snack in your day.
+Unlike processed sugary foods, fruits a loaded with vitamins, minerals, and antioxidants, making it a great choice for any meal or snack in your day.
 Two to three pieces of fruit, eaten with either a fat or protein source, can be a part of a healthy diet plan.
 Avoid eating more fruit than this or problems may occur with blood glucose control.

 5. Experiment with new recipes